-Upon request, the University in collaboration with the Homeschool administration will assist with information sessions for all families and students regarding dual enrollment opportunities, benefits, and costs throughout the academic year.
-The University's Dual Enrollment Program website will reflect the most current dual credit information including enrollment, fee policies, resources, and requirements.
+Upon request, the University in collaboration with the School counselors and/or administration will assist with information sessions for all families and students regarding dual enrollment opportunities, benefits, and costs throughout the academic year.
+The University's Dual Enrollment Program and the School websites will reflect the most current dual credit information including enrollment, fee policies, resources, and requirements.
 (SDCG Goal 1 and 2)